Bringing Our Commitment to Life

 Sharing our employee demographic data publicly for the first time in 2019 was another important step for us.
 We want to live up to our commitment to equity, diversity, and inclusion as well as to the expectations that we are and will continue to be transparent.
 That data represented some of what we report to the U.S. Equal Employment Opportunity Commission.
 However, we recognized that these data do not come close to conveying the full meaning of diversity.

-Beginning in 2020, we are working with the Center for Effective Philanthropy to collect demographic data that reflect more of the attributes that contribute to the diversity of our society, and provide a deeper understanding of the demographic profile of not only the Foundation’s employees, but our Board of Trustees and grantees as well.
-The data below represent what we have collected in 2020 from our employees and Trustees.
-Data collection is underway with grantees and program contractors; their aggregate demographics will be shared publicly in early 2021.
+Beginning in 2020, we began working with the Center for Effective Philanthropy to collect demographic data that reflect more of the attributes that contribute to the diversity of our society, and provide a deeper understanding of the demographic profile of not only the Foundation’s employees, but our Board of Trustees and grantees as well.
+We administered the demographic survey again in 2021, and the data below represent what we collected in 2021 from our employees, Trustees, and grantees (grant project directors).
 The demographics survey has been successful in providing a baseline understanding of, and sparking important discussions related to, the perspectives that are currently included in our work and the ones that must be elevated further.
-As we continue to work toward equity, diversity, and inclusion, we expect to collect demographic data on an annual basis.
+As we continue to work toward equity, diversity, and inclusion, we expect to collect demographic data on an ongoing basis.